 The mileage for all three – as well as money spent

 You don’t need receipts for expenditures < $20.

 BUT, you must keep good records to prove they’re

 Who wants to wrangle all those itty bitty receipts?

 “Anyone?
 Anybody here?
 In this boat with me?”

 By the time December 31st rolls around, this puppy has the totals my CPA needs.

-Trust me: there’s no way you’re going to remember, 11 months later, who attended a meeting and how many miles you drove in your chariot to a seminar, or what you paid for the networking lunch.
+Trust me: there’s no way you’re going to remember, months later, how many miles you drove in your chariot to a seminar, or what you paid for the networking lunch.

 Tracking-as-you-go is worth it.

 When you shut the computer down on New Year’s Eve, BOOM!